-The workplace is becoming increasingly casual (we’re blaming you and those damn Adidas sandals, Zuckerberg), but that doesn’t mean you should look like every other cubicle-bound drone at the office.
+Men’s casual fashion is slowly taking over in the workplace (we’re blaming you and those damn Adidas sandals, Zuckerberg), but that doesn’t mean you should look like every other cubicle-bound drone at the office.
 It’s time to talk how to dress business casual.

 Not business-y, but never too casual, the notion of a refined yet comfortable office dress code is dangerously ambiguous, without some concrete perimeters.
 We’ve witnessed the horror: men in ill-fitting shirts, baggy trousers and indistinguishable blazers, failing at office style and subconsciously slipping down the corporate ladder.
 It’s not too late.

 Read on for business casual style tips and the key pieces worth investing in.

 The golden rule, in every tailored sense of men’s style, is purchase clothing that fits you properly.
 Nothing destroys an outfit – whatever the dress code and no matter how expensive the clothes are – like an ill-fitting jacket, shirt or trouser.
 The first secret to looking smart is sizing correctly.
 Shoulders, waist and arm length.